All blog posts

 You may also often hear from other companies that if you can't come a few times due to circumstances or don't need it as much, there can be some friction.

-I've said it a lot: we have an office here where there are a lot of opinions, but where there is very little judging.
-It's more like: "well, it's been a long time since he's come to the office."
-They are curious, but above all they are worried.
-Judging is not appreciated at all here when that happens.
+I've said it many times before: we have an office here where there are many opinions, but very little judging.
+It's more like, "Oh, it's been a while since he's been to the office."
+They're curious, but above all, concerned.
+Judging is completely frowned upon here when it happens.

 That's great.
 Because yes, different characters, extroverted and introverted, have different needs.